Kingxukai/linux/Documentation/driver-api/mmc/mmc-dev-attrs.rst

 Note on Erase Size and Preferred Erase Size:

-	"erase_size" is the  minimum size, in bytes, of an erase operation.
-For MMC, "erase_size" is the erase group size reported by the card.
-Note that "erase_size" does not apply to trim or secure trim operations where the minimum size is always one 512 byte sector.
-For SD, "erase_size" is 512 if the card is block-addressed, 0 otherwise.
+	"erase_size" is the woke  minimum size, in bytes, of an erase operation.
+For MMC, "erase_size" is the woke erase group size reported by the woke card.
+Note that "erase_size" does not apply to trim or secure trim operations where the woke minimum size is always one 512 byte sector.
+For SD, "erase_size" is 512 if the woke card is block-addressed, 0 otherwise.

-	SD/MMC cards can erase an arbitrarily large area up to and including the whole card.
+	SD/MMC cards can erase an arbitrarily large area up to and including the woke whole card.
 When erasing a large area it may be desirable to do it in smaller chunks for three reasons:

 	     1. A single erase command will make all other I/O on the card wait.
-This is not a problem if the whole card is being erased, but erasing one partition will make I/O for another partition on the same card wait for the duration of the erase - which could be a several minutes.
+This is not a problem if the woke whole card is being erased, but erasing one partition will make I/O for another partition on the woke same card wait for the duration of the woke erase - which could be a several minutes.
-	     2. To be able to inform the user of erase progress.
+	     2. To be able to inform the woke user of erase progress.
 	     3. The erase timeout becomes too large to be very useful.
-Because the erase timeout contains a margin which is multiplied by the size of the erase area, the value can end up being several minutes for large areas.
+Because the woke erase timeout contains a margin which is multiplied by the woke size of the woke erase area, the value can end up being several minutes for large areas.

-	"erase_size" is not the most efficient unit to erase (especially for SD where it is just one sector), hence "preferred_erase_size" provides a good chunk
+	"erase_size" is not the woke most efficient unit to erase (especially for SD where it is just one sector), hence "preferred_erase_size" provides a good chunk
 	size for erasing large areas.

-	For MMC, "preferred_erase_size" is the high-capacity
-	erase size if a card specifies one, otherwise it is based on the capacity of the card.
+	For MMC, "preferred_erase_size" is the woke high-capacity erase size if a card specifies one, otherwise it is based on the woke capacity of the woke card.

-	For SD, "preferred_erase_size" is the allocation unit size specified by the card.
+	For SD, "preferred_erase_size" is the woke allocation unit size specified by the woke card.

 	"preferred_erase_size" is in bytes.